menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 4. Check the Enable OSPF Anycast checkbox to enable OSPF.

-5. In the OSPF Area field enter the OSPF Area that the Men & Mice Appliance will participate in in dotted-decimal form (A.B.C.D).
+5. In the OSPF Area field enter the OSPF Area that the Men&Mice Appliance will participate in in dotted-decimal form (A.B.C.D).
 Each OSPF network must contain at least a backbone area (area 0 or 0.0.0.0), but can also contain other areas by through Area Border Routers (ABRs).
 The Area ID is only configured once for all networks since the Appliance never acts as an ABR and uses the same Area ID on all adapters.

-6. In the Router ID field enter a unique ID for the Men & Mice Appliance in dotted-decimal form (A.B.C.D).
+6. In the Router ID field enter a unique ID for the Men&Mice Appliance in dotted-decimal form (A.B.C.D).
 It can be any (unique) value, but it is recommended to use a number that represents the Appliance, such as its eth0 IP address.

-7. In the Anycast Addresses list add the IP addresses that the Men & Mice Appliance shall advertise through the routing protocol.
+7. In the Anycast Addresses list add the IP addresses that the Men&Mice Appliance shall advertise through the routing protocol.
 The Appliance will also automatically configure a loopback adapter with this address and provide DNS service.
 To add an anycast address, click the Add button and enter the required information.
 To modify an existing anycast address entry, select the address and click the Edit button.
 To delete an anycast address, select the address in the list and click the Delete button.

 8. In the Neighbor Configuration list, add the networks that should participate in the OSPF routing protocol.
 Normally this will be the networks that are configured on the eth0 or eth1 network interfaces.
-To successfully form neighbor relationships in OSPF, the Men & Mice Appliance and the routers must be located on the same network prefix and be configured with the same area ID.
+To successfully form neighbor relationships in OSPF, the Men&Mice Appliance and the routers must be located on the same network prefix and be configured with the same area ID.
 To add a neighbor network, click the Add button and enter the required information.
 To modify an existing neighbor network entry, select the address and click the Edit button.
 To delete a neighbor network, select the entry in the list and click the Delete button.

 9. Click OK to save the changes.